"Jealousy is the tribute mediocrity pays to genius."

 Transforming Jealousy

 Jealousy is rooted in deep fears about our own worthiness and the availability of love.
-We fear that we're not enough, that we'll be abandoned, that love will not come back around.
-The Mature Lover knows that while jealousy is natural, it doesn't have to drive his actions.
-He can acknowledge jealousy when it arises, tend to his own heart, and communicate his needs without making others wrong.
-He is compassionate with others when they are gripped by jealousy, neither shaming them nor cowering to their emotions.
+We fear we are not enough, that we will be abandoned, that love will not come back around.
+The Mature Lover knows that while jealousy is natural, it does not have to drive his actions.
+He can acknowledge jealousy when it arises, tend his own heart, and communicate his needs without making others wrong.
+He is compassionate with others gripped by jealousy, neither shaming them nor cowering to their emotions.

 The Addict tries to hold on to what he loves by tightening his grip.
 He gets controlling, suspicious, demanding.
-His jealousy pushes away the very person he's trying to keep.
-The Hermit acts like he's above jealousy, shoving it down until it comes out sideways as passive aggression or a sudden explosion.
+His jealousy pushes away the person he is trying to keep.
+The Hermit acts like he is above jealousy, shoving it down until it comes out sideways as passive aggression or a sudden explosion.
 The Mature Lover lets jealousy teach him something about himself.

 Transforming jealousy requires:

 Feel it without acting on it: When jealousy arises, pause.
-Don't suppress it and don't act it out.
+Do not suppress it and do not act it out.
 Notice the contraction, the fear, the pain.

 Investigate the fear: What are we afraid of?
 Abandonment?
 Not being enough?
 Being replaced?
 Name the fear.